Manderston

-Manderston House, Duns, Berwickshire, Scotland, is the home of The Rt Hon.
-The 4th Baron Palmer.
+Manderston House is a British stately home in Duns, Berwickshire.
+It is the seat of the Palmer family.
 It was completely rebuilt between 1901 and 1903 and has sumptuous interiors with a silver-plated staircase.
 The proprietor, Sir James Miller, 2nd Baronet (1864–1906), told the architect, John Kinross, that there was no budget: "It doesn't matter".
 The house is a Category A listed building and the surrounding area, which includes the farm complex at Buxley, is listed in the Inventory of Gardens and Designed Landscapes in Scotland.

 Origins

 Manderston was an estate of the powerful Hume family, and their tower house appears on General Roy's map of 1750.
 Alexander Hume, of Manderston, de jure 5th Earl of Dunbar (1651–1720), seems to be the last member of this family who owned the estate.
 On 14 October 1689, King William III & II confirmed the Earldom of Dunbar to him, exemplifying the previous confirmation thereof by King Charles II.
 The estate was later owned for a short time by the head of the Swinton family, who now resides at Kimmerghame House nearby, and from whom the actress Tilda Swinton is descended.
 The present big house at Manderston incorporates the earlier Georgian house built about 1790 for Dalhousie Watherston (1752–1803).